LxxxtSec/CVE/CVE_1.md

 ## Vulnerability Description
 The Tenda AC10 V4.0 (V16.03.10.13) router is affected by a stack overflow vulnerability.
 Attackers can exploit this vulnerability by sending specially crafted requests, leading to a stack overflow that may crash the router or disrupt its services.

-The vulnerability resides in the `setSmartPowerManagement` function.
+The vulnerability resides in the `ShutdownSetAdd` function.
 Specifically, the program fails to properly restrict the length of user-supplied input for the `list` parameter, resulting in a stack overflow when calling `scanf`.

 ## Vulnerability Type
 Binary Vulnerability (Stack Overflow)